F5CodeGuru/asm342/_build/html/_sources/module4/lab6/lab6.rst.txt

 Wait until the script is finished, this will take several minutes.

 The instructor will talk through the script after all students have completed this task.
-Feel free to open the script to analyze it and run any of the curl commands to guide the student to the flow.
+Feel free to open the script to analyze it and run any of the curl commands to guide the student through the flow.